kiljoy001/9pe-server/docs/gpu_extensions.md

 ## Overview

 While GPU compute functionality is available through synthetic files (e.g., `/srv/compute/gpu0/info`), the 9P.e extensions provide a more efficient and type-safe interface for GPU operations.
+The server now ships with a system-level SYCL translator mounted at `/system/sycl`, so accelerator metadata and kernels are always available without deploying a separate WASM module.

 ## Available Extensions